climatepolicyradar/litigation-data-mapper/docs/setup/developers.md

 Pyright requires a bit of gentle massaging before it will start working with any virtual environment (and therefore with Trunk.io and our pre-commits).
-Please follow the set up instructions in the sub-heading specific to which tool you use to manage your virtual environments (Poetry and Pyenv only supported).

 ### Setup